aerospike/kubernetes-operator/docs/Shadow-device.md

 description: Shadow Device
 ---

 In cloud environments, the namespace storage engine can be configured to use extremely high-performance cloud instance-attached local SSDs.
-Under this setup, writes will be duplicated to another network-attached shadow device for persistence in case the cloud instance terminates.
+Under this setup, writes are duplicated to another network-attached shadow device for persistence in case the cloud instance terminates.

 To set this up, follow the instructions in our [storage provisioning guide](Storage-provisioning.md) to create a local volume provisioner and appropriate storage class.